MiCA

 Q: Are trading bots regulated under MiCA?

-A: Depending on the circumstances of the case, it is possible that certain trading bots may be regulated as CASPs.
-This is the case if it involves receiving and transmitting orders, providing advice on crypto-assets or providing portfolio management.
-To qualify as advice, it is important that the bot makes recommendations that are personalized to a specific consumer.
+A: Depending on the circumstances of the case, trading bots may be regulated as CASP.
+This is the case at least when it involves receiving and transmitting orders, providing advice on crypto-assets or providing portfolio management.
+To qualify as advice, it is important that the bot makes recommendations personalised to a specific consumer.

 Download the MiCA Whitepaper.